2014-2015 Undergraduate & Graduate Catalog

 General Provisions and Information

-- Transfer credits (both attempted and earned) will be included in calculating the two-thirds completion rate and the 150 percent of required credits limit for both undergraduate and graduate students.
+- Transfer credits will not be included in calculating the two-thirds completion rate.
+Transfer credits are included in the 150 percent of required credits limit for all students.

-- Satisfactory academic progress will be determined at the end of each semester for all enrolled students regardless of whether financial aid was received that semester.
+- Satisfactory academic progress will be determined at the end of each semester for all enrolled students regardless of whether or not financial aid was received that semester.

 - Students in good financial aid academic standing who fail to meet the requirements in the subsequent semester will be placed on financial aid warning to allow them one semester to regain eligibility.
 If students are not meeting the overall satisfactory academic progress requirements after one semester of warning, they will no longer be eligible for aid.

 - Earn a 2.5 semester GPA or a 2.0 cumulative GPA.

 - Complete all credits the student is still registered for at the end of the drop/add period.